kata198/disttask/README.md

 Another Example:

+	Run pyflakes, using 10 simultanious processes, on all python files in subdirectories (requires shopt -s globstar.
+Notice the backticks, not single-quotes.)
 	Run php lint, using 10 simultanious processes, on all php files in subdirectories (requires shopt -s globstar)

 	./disttask "php -l %s" 10 `echo **/*.php`